-India's parliament worked through the creation of a constitution that became law on January 26, 1950.
-India was a federated nation and a union of states.
+Following its semi-independence under the British crown in 1947, India's parliament wrote a constitution that became law on 26 January 26 1950 and removed India from dominion status to a fully independent republic, a federated nation and a union of states.
 Some 275 principalities had been merged into five new states.
 The stated goal of the constitution was: "to secure for all" of India's citizens "social, economic and political" justice; to establish "liberty of thought, expression, belief, faith and worship;" to establish "equality of status and opportunity;" and to promote among all citizens a "fraternity assuring the dignity of the individual and the unity of the Nation."

 A second five-year plan began in 1956, which put more emphasis on advancing industrial capacity and infrastructure.
 Coal production increased from 38 million tons to 54, and India's power capacity doubled.
 The second five-year plan involved three times the spending of the first plan, with money borrowed from abroad, much of it from the United States.
-From the U.S., India was also receiving assistance in the form of food, but with a rise in food production during the second five-year plan, India neared self-sufficiency and food aid from the U.S. diminished.
+From the US, India had been receiving assistance in the form of food, but, with the rise in food production during the second five-year plan, India neared self-sufficiency and food aid from the US diminished.

 A third five-year plan was begun in 1961.
 New steel factories were built, and India was on its way to being one of the seven most industrially advanced nations, accomplished by a combination of government initiative and private enterprise, despite a modicum of waste and individual corruption.

-But China was not stopped.
 In late 1950, as China was beginning to send troops into Korea, 40,000 Chinese troops took Tibet's provincial capital of Qamdo, from eight directions.
-The small Tibetan force, consisting of 8,000 troops and militia, were defeated and 4,000 Tibetan forces killed.
-India was upset.
-China spoke of the People's Liberation Army liberating all Chinese territories, including Tibet, and on September 9, 1951, 3,000 Chinese troops marched into Lhasa, soon followed by 20,000 more soldiers.
+The small Tibetan force, consisting of 8,000 troops and militia, were defeated and 4,000 of Tibetan forces killed.
+India was upset while China was describing the People's Liberation Army as liberating all Chinese territories, including Tibet and, in September 1951, Chinese troops were marching into Tibet's capital, Lhasa.

 In 1954, India signed a treaty of friendship with China, which included recognition of each others territorial integrity and sovereignty.
-A problem remained, however, over which territory belonged to whom.
-In June 1954, Zhou Enlai came to New Delhi where he received a grand welcome, but, in July, China was protesting the existence of Indian troops in mountainous Barahoti, which it called Wu-je and thought of as belonging to China.
+Border area territorial disputes remained.
+In June 1954, Zhou Enlai came to New Delhi where he received a grand welcome, but, in July, China was protesting the existence of Indian troops in mountainous Barahoti, which it called Wu-je.

 In 1955, India took a lead in the meeting of representatives of twenty-nine African and Asian nations held at Bandung, Indonesia, in 1955.
 The aim of the conference was to promote economic and cultural cooperation and to oppose colonialism.
 Zhou Enlai also played a prominent part in the conference, while not invited to the conference were South Africa, Israel, Taiwan, South Korea and North Korea.

-The Soviet Union's Nikita Khrushchev visited India in 1959 and received a big welcome, and, to compete with the Russians, it was decided in Washington that Eisenhower should go to India too.
+The Soviet Union's Nikita Khrushchev visited India in 1959 and received a big welcome.
+And to compete with the Russians it was decided in Washington that Eisenhower should also go to India.
 Eisenhower was well received.
 He was showered with flowers, and millions of citizens gathered at New Delhi's fairgrounds to hear him speak.
 It was the first of India's televised live broadcasts.

-By 1961, Prime Minister Nehru had been receiving criticism from Africans hostile to Portugal's wars in Africa, these Africans accusing Nehru of waiting for Portugal's Goa to fall into his lap after Portugal's defeat in Africa.
+By 1961, Portugal's colonialist wars in Africa had increased the likelihood of its loss of the small state of Gao on Indian subcontinent.
 Portugal's ruler, Antonio Salazar, was in no mood to negotiate a peaceful transfer of Goa to India.
-On December 19, 1961, India sent land, sea and air forces against Goa.
+On 19 December 1961, India sent land, sea and air forces against Goa.
 The people of Goa had not been warned, nor had President Kennedy.
-Portugal was a United States ally in the Cold War and a member of the North Atlantic Treaty Organization (NATO), and Kennedy was annoyed with Nehru for not having mentioned a word of his intentions to him.
-The United Nations was never to recognize the seizure of Goa, but in India the move was accepted as a rightful liberation of one more part of India from colonial rule.
+Portugal was a United States ally in the Cold War and a member of the North Atlantic Treaty Organization.
+Kennedy was annoyed with Nehru for not having mentioned a word of his intentions to him.
+The United Nations was never to recognize India's seizure of Goa, but in India the move was accepted as a rightful liberation of one more part of India from colonial rule.

 In 1962, Nehru ran into trouble with Maoist China.
 Nehru had been criticized in China as a stooge for the capitalist imperialists.
-China viewed India's control of mountainous Arunachal as a continuation of British imperialism's theft of land that belonged to China.
-Failing to agree on the matter, China moved troops into Arunachal on October 20, 1962.
-By November 18, the Chinese had reached the outskirts of Tezpur.
+China viewed India's control of mountainous Arunachal (in India's far northeast) as a continuation of British imperialism's theft of land that belonged to China.
+Having failed to win India's acceptance of its point of view, China moved troops into Arunachal that began on 20 October 1962.
+By November 18 the Chinese had reached the outskirts of Tezpur.
 India asked the United States for support, and on November 21 the Chinese declared a unilateral cease-fire.
 Each side had lost around 500 men, and any attempt by the Chinese to press farther into the plains of Assam would have exposed them to more difficult lines of supply and a more powerful resistance.
 The Chinese withdrew their troops from the area.
-India returned to administrative control over the area that had been occupied by China, and disagreement about whose land Arunachal actually belonged to continued for years to come.
+India returned to administrative control over the area, and disagreement over whose land it was continued for years to come.